mumble-voip/mumble/README.md

 ### Running Mumble

-If you have installed Mumble through your distributon's package repository, you should be able to find Mumble in your start menu.
-No additional steps necessary.
+If you have installed Mumble through your distribution package repository, you should be able to find Mumble in your start menu.
+No additional steps are necessary.

 ### Running Murmur